Loading...

 Use Alternative Sweeteners

-Consider using natural sweeteners like stevia or monk fruit, which do not cause spikes in glucose levels.
+Consider using natural sweeteners like stevia or monk fruit, which can provide sweetness without affecting your blood sugar significantly.

 Add Cinnamon

-Sprinkle some cinnamon into your milk tea, as it can aid in blood sugar control.
+Sprinkle some cinnamon into your milk tea.
+Cinnamon is known to help stabilize blood sugar levels.

 healthspan-mbl